TobiasHackel/BachelorProjectBPI2015/README.md

 This is the python code for the BachelorsProject "Causal inference for in Predictive Business Process Monitoring"

-The File BPIChallenge2015_TobiasHackel is the final result used for the write-up of this project.
+The File BPIChallenge2015_TobiasHackel is the final implementation used for the write-up of this project.